Lab 1: Implement the Omni Channel API in Studio

-Click the TRY IT button on the top right to submit the request.
+Click the SEND button on the top right to submit the request.

 Then tick the Show optional parameters and fill them in as below and click SEND.

-The response will show mocked data that is defined in the imported RAML.
+Scrolling down the third pannel, you will see the mocked data that is defined in the imported RAML.